Articles

 UI design for library widget

-Copy is the integral part of UI
+Copy is an integral part of UI

-This job as well as any other needs special skills and knowledge which designers need to master additionally.
-It has to be said that a great number of them really go this way, carefully studying the techniques and methods of creating copy that will be informative and engaging for users and at the same time will support all the visual design solutions applied for the screens or pages.
+This job, as well as any other, needs special skills and knowledge which designers need to master additionally.
+It has to be said that a great number of them really go this way, carefully studying the techniques and methods of creating copy that will be informative and engaging for users and, at the same time, will support all the visual design solutions applied for the screens or pages.

 UI design sketches